-Programs at AVTEC are offered on a clock hour basis, not on a credit system as found in traditional colleges.
-This alternative structure makes the transfer of credits challenging.
-Unless an AVTEC program publishes acceptance of general education courses or industry certification, transfer credit is not appropriate.
-Military Veterans will have their prior credit reviewed.
+Programs at AVTEC are offered on a clock hour basis, not on a credit system as found in traditional colleges and universities.
+This structure generally does not allow for the transfer of credits unless the AVTEC program publishes acceptance of general education courses or industry certification.
+Military Veterans will have their prior credit and work experience reviewed.